avishgoyal/orbital-eye/README.md

 # 🛰️ Orbital Eye

-A real-time satellite tracking platform that predicts overhead passes, evaluates viewing conditions, streams live telemetry, and visualizes spacecraft on an interactive 3D globe.
+A real-time satellite tracking platform that predicts overhead passes, evaluates viewing conditions, visualizes orbital motion on an interactive 3D globe, and lets users track virtually any spacecraft using live orbital data.

 Built because I wanted to know exactly when to point my camera at the sky.